 “Artículo 3: El hijo del ciudadano naturalizado que fuere menor de edad, al tiempo de la naturalización de su padre, y hubiese nacido en país estranjero, puede obtener del Juez Federal la carta de ciudadanía por el hecho de haberse enrolado en la Guardia nacional en el tiempo que la ley dispone.”

-If you are a resident of a foreign country and have the jus sanguinis (right of blood) to process your Argentine citizenship, you can do so at the local Argentine consulate.
+If you are a resident of a foreign country and have the jus sanguinis (right of blood) or jus soli (right of soil) to process your Argentine citizenship, you can do so at the local Argentine consulate.
+Because you don’t need a court’s approval to become an Argentine citizen — you are already an Argentine citizen, either by blood or by right of soil.
 However, some consulates may have limited resources and may not be able to handle all inquiries, focusing primarily on government-level tasks.
 In such cases, you can travel to Argentina and apply for citizenship in person at a civil court.
+For naturalization, you need to obtain approval from an Argentine federal civil court, which requires your personal presence in Argentina.
+It is not possible to obtain Argentine citizenship remotely through the naturalization process.

 Appointment at Civil Court: Use Argentina’s new online system to book an appointment at the Secretaría.
 Wait for confirmation of your appointment, which typically takes about a month.